goofy2k/MIDI-sequencer/README.md

   - The "beat" is defined as the number of quarter notes per minute
   - A time signature is represented as time_sig_denom/time_sig_num (e.g. 3/4).
 Where time_sig_denom defines the number of notes in a measure and 1/time_sig_num the length of a note.
   - Loops for recording / playing always start at the start of a measure and contain a number of full measures
   - Multiple simultaneous loops can be playing, each driven by it's own task.

+ ### Implementation / testing of NiCMidi library

+ fckx_sequencer_v7 contains 3 examples.
+The first 2 are from the docs.
+The third is from an example file in the repo

+  1. MIDIMessage
+  2. MIDITrack, DumpMIDITrack
+  3. MIDIManager, MIDITimer, MIDITick  has runtime error on stopping MIDITick component

+  The files had to be adapted, partly because I had problems with creating a proper project structure / includes.
+  More important: references to MIDIOut and MIDIIn and RtMidi have been commented out of the code.
+Adapted file names have an appended '_dirty'

+  Next steps:

+  - Debug the MIDITick component
+  - Wrap MQTT port in MIDIIn,  wrap BLE port in MIDIOut,  phase out RtMidi (?)